hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/raja-yoga/025_concentration_its_spiritual_uses.md

 state; and when the cycle begins, this Prana begins to manifest itself.
 It is this Prana that is manifested as motion — as the nervous motion in human beings or animals; and the same Prana is manifesting as thought, and so on.
-The whole universe is a combination of Prana and Âkâsha; so is the human body.
+The whole universe is a combination of Prana and Âkāsha; so is the human body.
 Out of Akasha you get the different materials that you feel and see, and out of Prana all the various forces.
 Now this throwing out and restraining the Prana is what is called Pranayama.